What Is Bitcoin Core?

 • Wallet Functionality: Although primarily a node software, Bitcoin Core also includes a wallet functionality that allows users to send and receive bitcoin.

-• Mining Support: It supports bitcoin mining, though most miners nowadays use specialized mining software that can work in conjunction with Bitcoin Core for block validation.
+• Mining Support: It supports bitcoin mining, though most miners nowadays use specialized mining software that can work together with Bitcoin Core for block validation.

 • Network Relay: Bitcoin Core relays transactions across the Bitcoin network, helping to propagate transactions and blocks.